nlesc-dirac/sagecal/scripts/beam_models/README.md

 Thereafter, rebuild sagecal (*make clean && make*).

 # Creating per-station element beams
 When each receiver dipole has its own unique element beam pattern, it is possible to provide a unique model file for each receiver.
 Also, these models will be saved as pure ASCII text files, hence no need to re-compile sagecal whenever the models are updated.
-The drawback is that these model files need to be read evey time sagecal is run, but this is a minor penalty to pay.
+The drawback is that these model files need to be read every time sagecal is run, but this is a minor penalty to pay.

-The format of each text file can be given as follows.
+The format of each text file can be given as follows:

 ```